-On February 4, 2020, in order to try to resolve SEMARNAT's suspension of the environmental permit review process, Almaden's Mexican subsidiary filed a legal action before the second district court in Puebla State which had issued the decision announced on April 15, 2019 regarding the Mineral Title Lawsuit.
+On February 4, 2020, in order to try to resolve SEMARNAT's suspension of the environmental permit review process, Almaden's Mexican subsidiary filed a legal action before the District Court which had issued the Amparo decision announced on April 15, 2019 that Mexico's mineral title system is unconstitutional.
 This legal action was accepted for study and resolution.